what is child abuse?

-Often children are bribed or threatened physically and psychologically to make them participate in the activity.
+Often children or young people are bribed or threatened physically and psychologically to make them participate in the activity.

-Physical abuse is a non-accidental injury or pattern of injuries to a child caused by a parent, caregiver or any other person.
+Physical abuse is a non-accidental injury or pattern of injuries to a child or young person caused by a parent, caregiver or any other person.

 It includes but is not limited to injuries which are caused by excessive discipline, severe beatings or shakings, cigarette burns, attempted strangulation and female genital mutilation.

 Injuries include bruising, lacerations or welts, burns, fractures or dislocation of joints.

 Hitting a child or young person around the head or neck and/or using a stick, belt or other object to discipline or punishing a child or young person (in a non-trivial way) is a crime.

 Serious psychological harm can occur where the behaviour of their parent or caregiver damages the confidence and self esteem of the child or young person, resulting in serious emotional disturbance or psychological trauma.